WhatYouThing/NoFrills/README.md

 - **Sneak Fix**: Fixes the ancient bug where the un-sneak animation plays twice if you do it too quickly, and fixes sneaking not slowing you down while inside a block.
 - **Middle Click Fix**: Allows Pick Block (the middle mouse button) to work just as it does in 1.8.9.
-- **Mining Ability Fix**: Allows you to use item abilities (and open treasure chests) without having to stop mining.
 - **Armor Stand Fix**: Prevents the game from unnecessarily ticking entity cramming on armor stand entities, which can improve performance.
 - **Ability Place Fix** Prevents you from being able to place any Skyblock item that is a block and has a right click